Bylaws

 • (a) The date when their term of office as an elected PCO begins;

-• (b) The date when the 45th District Democrats recommend their appointment as an Acting PCO or Appointed PCO;
+• (b) The date when the 45th District Democrats recommend their appointment as PCO or precinct coordinator;

 • (c) The date when applicable dues are paid, if the individual was a voting member during the previous calendar year; or